cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.4.1v0.1
 Users SHALL be forced to re-authenticate after an established 12-hour GWS login session has expired.

 - _Rationale:_ Allowing sessions to persist indefinitely allows users to bypass 2-Step Verification for future activity on that device.
-Limiting sessions to 12 hours may reduce risk of unauthorized access and prevent users from inadvertently remaining logged in on unattended devices.
+Limiting sessions to 12 hours may reduce the impact of session hijacking attacks and prevent users from inadvertently remaining logged in on unattended devices.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping